 - Class Pricing Option – Uses a combination of Class III and Class IV prices based on the farmer’s declared class price weighting factor.

-- Component Pricing Option – Uses a combination of butterfat, protein, and other solid values.
+- Component Pricing Option – Uses a combination of butterfat, protein, other solid, and non-fat solid values.
 Prices are based on the farmer’s declared butterfat and protein test.
-The other solids test is fixed at 5.7 lbs. to establish
+The other solids test is fixed at 5.7 lbs.

 Final Revenue Guarantee